-On average people urinate six or seven times a day, but this will depend on the individual, how much fluid they consume, and other factors.
+On average, people urinate 6 or 7 times a day, but this will depend on the individual, how much fluid they consume, and other factors.
 A change in frequency may indicate an underlying health condition.

 The medical community uses the term urinary frequency to describe how often a person pees.
 In this article, we discuss healthy and unhealthy frequencies and